-No more than 0.7 lb of WSN/1,000 ft2 should be applied before sod is installed.
-Alternatively, using a slowly available forms of nitrogen, 0.9 lb N/1000 ft2 for cool season grasses or 1 lb of N/1000 ft2 for warm season grasses may be applied before sod installation.
+No more than 0.7 lb of WSN/1,000 ft should be applied before sod is installed.
+Alternatively, using a slowly available forms of nitrogen, 0.9 lb N/1000 ft for cool season grasses or 1 lb of N/1000 ft for warm season grasses may be applied before sod installation.